thecraftman/my_proposal/outreachy_proposal.md

 ## Current status of the project

-The CHAOSS Badging project is made up of five repositories, a submission template for badging, Documentation about the Badging project, issues based on D&I badging, source texts `.md` about the event and project guidelines.  [https://github.com/badging](https://github.com/badging)
+The CHAOSS Badging project is made up of five repositories, a submission template for badging, Documentation about the Badging project, issues based on D&I badging, source texts `.md` about the event and project guidelines (https://github.com/badging).

 ## Goal
 Build a Collaborative translation process